Unusual Suspects (The X-Files): Plot

 Susanne admits her deception but claims that she was scapegoated for trying to leave her job at the weapons facility.
 There, she had been working on ergotamine, an aerosolized gas that causes paranoia and anxiety.
 Susanne claims that the government plans to test the gas on civilians in Baltimore.
 After deciphering the file, the Lone Gunmen find that she was telling the truth, learning the location of the gas.
 Susanne also finds evidence that she had a tracking device put in a tooth, which she pulls out.

 The four of them head to the warehouse, where they find the gas stored inside asthma inhalers.
 Mulder arrives to arrest them, but two dark-suited men come to take Susanne.
 They fire at Mulder, hitting the boxes behind him and exposing him to the gas.
 The exposure causes Mulder to strip naked, hide in the box, and hallucinate about seeing aliens in the warehouse.
 Susanne shoots the men and escapes.
-More men then arrive, led by X, who intimidates the Lone Gunmen to attain their future silence.
-Byers confronts X, asking him about his actions and mentioning the supposed cover-up of the John F. Kennedy assassination.
+Just then, more men arrive — led by X — who intimidates the Lone Gunmen into maintaining their future silence.
+Byers confronts X, asking him about his actions and questioning the supposed cover-up of the John F. Kennedy assassination.
 X's unconvincing denial — "I heard it was a lone gunman" — becomes the origin of the trio's name.
 X leaves, just as the police arrive and arrest the Lone Gunmen.

 Detective Munch does not believe Byers's story, but it is soon corroborated by Mulder.
 After the Lone Gunmen are released, they encounter Susanne after she has failed to get the press to believe her story.
 She tells them to reveal the truth to as many people as possible.
-Susanne is then captured by X, who leers at the Lone Gunmen as he departs with her.
-Later, the three of them meet Mulder in the convention center and explain what happened to him.
+Susanne is then captured by X, who looks at the Lone Gunmen as he departs with her.
+Later, the trio meet with Mulder in the convention center to explain what happened to him.